dengsgo/go-decorator/GUIDE.md

 ## Context

-`decor.Context` is the entry parameter of the decorator function, which is the context of the target function (i.e., the function that uses this decorator, also known as the decorated function).
+`ctx *decor.Context` is the entry parameter of the decorator function, which is the context of the target function (i.e., the function that uses this decorator, also known as the decorated function).

 This context can be used in the decorator to modify the in- and out-parameters of the target function, adjust the execution logic, and so on.